python-attrs/attrs/docs/types.md

 The approach used for `list_of_numbers` one is only available in our [old-style API](names.md) which is why the example still uses it.

-### Pyright
+### Pyright / VS Code

 *attrs* integrates with Microsoft's [Pyright] via {pep}`681`.
-While Pyright's not as commonly used as a type-checker, it's widely used as the foundation of VS Code's proprietary [Pylance](https://github.com/microsoft/pylance-release) language server that powers its Python support.
+While Pyright's not as commonly used as a type-checker, it's widely used as the foundation of [VS Code](https://code.visualstudio.com/)'s proprietary [Pylance](https://github.com/microsoft/pylance-release) language server that powers its Python support.

 Pyright has grown several *attrs*-specific features over the years, but its inferred types are still a tiny subset of those supported by Mypy, including: